6 Ways to Save This Holiday Season

 - “Treat yo self” a little bit less

 You’d expect a couple dubbing themselves “the Frugalwoods” on their finance blog to be experts at living with less and saving a lot.
 Even so, hearing some of what their extreme frugality has achieved is stunning, especially if you’re thinking about how to do a money savings challenge.

 By faithfully tracking every penny they spend and ruthlessly cutting out unnecessary purchases, Liz and Nate Frugalwoods—who use pseudonyms for blogging and interviews—claim they now save 80 percent of their income.
 To live on just 20 percent of what they earn means being able to get many of the things they need at no cost.

-Living on a 66-acre homestead in rural Vermont, the Frugalwoods belong to a local Buy Nothing Group, part of a worldwide gifting, lending and sharing movement that has grown to 1,900 Facebook groups in 20 countries.
+Living on a 66-acre homestead in rural Vermont, the Frugalwoods belong to a local Buy Nothing Group, part of a worldwide gifting, lending and sharing movement that has expanded to 20 countries.
 When their daughter was born in November of 2015, they say they spent only about $20 to outfit both her and the nursery.
 The money went to purchase some clothes and a baby swing they found at a garage sale.